KEHANG/Programming-Style-Examples/README.md

 Installation
 ------------

-Make sure you have Python 2.6 or 2.7 installed.
-Might work with Python 3 (I haven't tried it).
+Make sure you have beautifulsoup4 installed.

 Use
 ---

-Run each scripts like this:
+Run the script like this:
 ```
-python imperative.py
+python tsBS.py
 ```

-The examples included show each of these styles:
-* imperative
-* procedural
-* object-oriented
-* event-driven (not that well)
-* functional
-* test-driven